-As the State’s only university, UTAS maintains a distinctive Tasmanian identify with an outward focus to ensure that programs and research are international in scope, vision and standard.
+While maintaining a distinctive Tasmanian identity, our programs and research are international in scope, vision and standards.

 Tasmania is Australia’s unique island state.
 Less than two hours from Sydney and one hour from Melbourne, Tasmania is known for its friendly welcoming people; pleasant temperate climate; easy access to wilderness and heritage; and a cosmopolitan lifestyle with a strong arts culture.